 Skiing Knee Braces – Knee injuries and ligament tears are actually quite common in skiing, since sometimes the leg may turn one way while the ski is turned another.
-Wearing a skiing knee brace may help minimize these injuries or even prevent them from happening!
+Wearing a skiing knee brace may help minimize these injuries.

 Skiing Back Braces – Many skiers hunch over while going down the slope to lower their center of gravity and wind resistance.
 However, this position may also strain the back and cause pain.
 Wearing a skiing back brace can give your back extra support while you’re headed down the slopes.